Orlando Anderson: Murder of Tupac Shakur

 Soon after the shooting of Tupac Shakur, a gang war broke out in Compton between the Bloods and Crips.
 BG Knocc Out, who was close friends with Anderson, stated that Anderson was shot in the legs with an AK-47 and was confined to a wheelchair for some time.

 A year later, Shakur's mother Afeni Shakur filed a wrongful death lawsuit against Anderson in response to a lawsuit he had filed against Death Row Records CEO Suge Knight, Death Row associates, and Shakur's estate.
 Anderson's lawsuit sought damages for injuries resulting from the MGM Grand scuffle, and for emotional and physical pain.
 Afeni Shakur's lawsuit was filed just four days after Anderson's.
 The Associated Press reported in 2000 that Shakur and Anderson's estates settled the competing lawsuits just hours before Anderson's death.
 Anderson's lawyer claimed the settlement would have netted Anderson $78,000.

 In October 2011, former LAPD Detective Greg Kading, a former investigator in the murder of Christopher "Biggie Smalls" Wallace, released a book alleging that Sean "Diddy" Combs commissioned Anderson's uncle, Duane "Keefe D" Davis, to kill Shakur, as well as Knight, for $1 million.
 Kading and Davis claimed that Anderson was present in the vehicle that pulled up next to the BMW in which Tupac was shot.
 In a recorded conversation with Kading, Davis claimed Anderson fired the shots that killed Tupac.

 Each account said that four men were in the white Cadillac that pulled up alongside the BMW that Knight and Shakur were riding in on the night of the shooting.
 The accounts independently reported that Anderson was in the back seat of the Cadillac and shot Shakur by leaning out of the back window.
 Kading and Philips claimed that the Crips were offered a $1 million bounty to kill Knight and Shakur.
 However, the two accounts differ on whether the bounty was offered by Combs (as reported by Kading) or by Wallace (as reported by Philips).

+On September 29, 2023, it was announced that a grand jury had indicted Duane Keith "Keefe D" Davis on charges of murder with the use of a deadly weapon in connection with the killing of Shakur.
+Davis, 60, was arrested the morning of September 29, 2023, in Las Vegas.
+As of February 2025, Davis' trial is scheduled to begin on February 9, 2026.